EdsonEddy/scsc/README.md

 ## Third-Party Licenses

 This project includes the file `locmoss.py` which is under the BSD 3-Clause License.
 The copyright notice and the full license can be found at the top of the `locmoss.py` file.

+`pycode_similar.py` which is under the MIT License.
+The copyright notice and the full license can be found at the top of the `pycode_similar.py` file.